eBPF-Flowradar/eBPF-FlowRadar/notes.md

 12. Match number of packets in listener and eBPF program[x]
 13. Packets rounded to nearest integer after calculation (instead of simplifying the calculation)
 14. Check pure set implementation
+15. Proper flow for returning errors.Check return values of bpf helpers and perform required action

 # Things Need to be done
 1. Pureset need not be a set as the flows added will be unique always [x]